007chiragshah/tucana/Cyber_Security.md

     end
 ```

-- We have used x.509 certificate to encrypt the communication between the central hub and patient monitor and this certificates should be generated with the trusted certificate authority.
+- We have used x.509 certificates to encrypt the communication between the central hub and patient monitor and these certificates should be generated with the trusted certificate authority.
 - An X.509 certificate is a digital certificate that uses the X.509 public key infrastructure (PKI) standard to verify the ownership of a public key.
 It is widely used to secure communications over networks
   such as the internet by enabling authentication, encryption, and data integrity.